dumbdevss/movement-tutorial/document_management/testing_application.md

 - Collecting and managing fees automatically
 - Holding assets that belong to the protocol, not individual users
 - Enabling complex financial operations like staking, lending, or escrow
+- Manage resources like a global state struct

 ## 4. Step-by-Step Testing Guide {#testing-guide}